Gustavinho/laravel-views/README.md

 [Read the full table view documentation ](doc/table-view.md)

-# Rendering a view
+# Rendering a view from a controller

-## From a controller

-The easiest way to render a view is using the facade directly on the blade file as the example above, but it is a better practice if you inject a `LaravelViews` instance as a dependency in your controller.
+You can render a view manually in a controller creating a `LaravelViews` instance and executing the `render` method on a `blade` file.

 ```php
 use use LaravelViews\LaravelViews;